Syndrome of inappropriate antidiuretic hormone secretion

 ADH is a substance produced naturally in an area of the brain called the hypothalamus.
 It is then released by the pituitary gland at the base of the brain.

-- Medicines, such as certain type 2 diabetes drugs, seizure drugs, antidepressants, heart and blood pressure drugs, cancer drugs, anesthesia
+- Medicines, such as certain seizure medicines, antidepressants, cancer medicines, opiates (less often), and heart, diabetes, and blood pressure medicines

 - Surgery under general anesthesia

-- Disorders of the brain, such as injury, infections, stroke
+- Disorders of the brain, such as injury, infections, and stroke

 - Brain surgery in the region of the hypothalamus